-Commission staff has prepared a brief narrative summarizing the transfer data and highlighting some changes for all students who transferred to a senior public institution in 2008, 2009, and 2010.
-Having only three years of data does not allow us to suggest trends or identify environmental conditions (such as economic influences, program specific influence, etc.) yet.
+The agency staff has prepared a brief narrative summarizing the transfer data and highlighting some changes for all students who transferred to a senior public institution in 2008, 2009, 2010, and 2011.
+Having only four years of data limits our ability to suggest trends or identify environmental conditions (such as economic influences, program specific influence, etc.) yet.

-Based on the State-wide Transfer Agreement, the Commission staff created five groups of transfer students as reporting categories in Chart 1:
+Based on the State-wide Transfer Agreement, the agency staff created five groups of transfer students as reporting categories in Chart 1:

-- 1. students who transferred and who did not have a NJ community college as their transfer institution (non-NJCC transfer); - 2. students with credits from a NJCC and no associate degree; - 3. students with an associate degree from a NJCC and senior public institution has not reported it; (degree information was found by matching with the NJCC completions files FY2007-Summer 2010) - 4. students with an associate degree from a NJCC as reported by the senior public and not transferring with an A.A. degree into a B.A. program or an A.S. degree into a B.S. program, i.e., the programs do not match; and - 5. students with an associate degree (A.S., A.A.) from a NJCC as reported by the senior public and transferring with an A.A. degree into a B.A. program or an A.S. degree into a B.S. program, i.e., the programs match.
+- 1. students who transferred and who did not have a NJ community college as their transfer institution (non-NJCC transfer); - 2. students with credits from a NJCC and no associate degree; - 3. students with an associate degree from a NJCC and senior public institution has not reported it; (degree information was found by matching with the NJCC completions files FY2007-Summer 2011) - 4. students with an associate degree from a NJCC as reported by the senior public and not transferring with an A.A. degree into a B.A. program or an A.S. degree into a B.S. program, i.e., the programs do not match; and - 5. students with an associate degree (A.S., A.A.) from a NJCC as reported by the senior public and transferring with an A.A. degree into a B.A. program or an A.S. degree into a B.S. program, i.e., the programs match.

 Chart 1 (below) shows all students transferring into a senior public institution in each year and in which of the five reporting categories they fall.
-In 2008, there were 10,824 transfer students; in 2009, there were 11,782 total transfer students, an increase of 958; and in 2010, there were 12,772 total transfer students, an increase of 990.
-(No information about UMDNJ transfers or Thomas Edison transfers is in these summary tables, because we received no transfer information from these institutions in 2008.)
+In 2008, there were 10,824 transfer students; in 2009, there were 11,782 total transfer students, an increase of 958; in 2010, there were 12,772 total transfer students, an increase of 990; and in 2011, there were 13,041 total transfer students, an increase of 269.
+(Information about UMDNJ and Thomas Edison transfer students is not included in these summary tables because they are unique in the way they handle transfer students compared to peer institutions.)

 Chart 2 (below) is a breakout of a subset of the transfer students, that is, only the transfer students who had earned credits at a NJCC.
-Commission staff created three measures to differentiate within those four remaining groups of transfer students:
+Agency staff, using the language of the Statewide Transfer Articulation Agreement, created three categories to differentiate within those four remaining groups of transfer students: